BeniaminC/JOS-Visual-Studio-Code-Setup-Guide/README.md

 # Quick Guide: JOS Setting Up Local Debugging with Windows Subsystem for Linux, Visual Studio Code, QEMU, and GDB
 **By Beniamin Condrea**

+> NOTE: tested with **Ubuntu 22.04 LTS**

 ![Alt text](images/jos_vscode_debugging.png)

 This is a step-by-step guide to setting up a local operating system debugging environment.
 This will be similar to the **Lab Setup** section on the website for an operating system class.
 It will include those steps as well, and some of those steps will be explicitly omitted.
+Setting up a Linux subsystem is useful, especially if you have other project (i.e. CUDA projects) which perform better on a Linux system.

+> You should read the lab setup instructions carefully and fully *before* going through this guide.
+You first want a good general idea on how to set up the assignments.
+Do not skip on any class notes or readings, as this class is generally difficult.

 The idea of this guide is to create a local environment to debug the kernel.
 This creates a nice interface for debugging the kernel.
+The major advantage is the portability of it being local and the debugging interface.

 ## Step 1: Windows Subsystem for Linux
-WSL is Windows Subsystem for Linux.
-It allows Windows to run a linux system.
+WSL (Windows Subsystem for Linux) allows Windows to run a linux system.
-> Website is found here: https://learn.microsoft.com/en-us/windows/wsl/install
+> If you are interested in a more robust guide, here is the link: https://learn.microsoft.com/en-us/windows/wsl/install
 1. Install a GNU/Linux distribution from the Microsoft Store (Ubuntu is the most common one)
 2. In **PowerShell** or **Command Prompt**, run the follow command to install WSL:
    ```powershell